Content

 Alternatives to tea tree oil for dandruff include:

 Pyrithione zinc shampoo.
-Pyrithione zinc is proven to help treat dandruff and seborrheic dermatitis.
+Pyrithione zinc fights fungus and bacteria and is proven to help treat dandruff and seborrheic dermatitis.
 Our Dandruff Detox Shampoo contains 1% pyrithione zinc to target a flaky scalp and soothe itchiness, plus salicylic acid to wash away dead skin buildup and avocado oil to hydrate a dry scalp.

 Ketoconazole shampoo.
-Ketoconazole shampoo, like Nizoral®, can stop fungal growth and treat the scaly, flaky, itchy scalp that comes with dandruff.
-You might see improvements within two to four weeks.
+Ketoconazole shampoo, like Nizoral® , is an antifungal agent that targets Malassezia yeast and can treat the scaly, flaky, itchy scalp that comes with dandruff.
+You might see improvements within a few weeks.

 Selenium sulfide.
-Selenium sulfide can help treat seborrhoeic dermatitis and reduce symptoms in those with moderate to severe dandruff.
+Selenium sulfide slows skin cell turnover and can help treat seborrhoeic dermatitis and reduce symptoms in those with moderate to severe dandruff.
 A dermatologist or healthcare provider can help you figure out if the skin condition is behind your dandruff.

 We’ve covered more ways to get rid of dandruff, including home remedies and lifestyle changes for a healthy scalp.

 So, is tea tree oil good for dandruff?
-The research we have so far looks promising.
+The research currently available looks promising.

 Here are the key takeaways:

 Tea tree oil could help reduce dandruff.
 Thanks to its antifungal properties, tea tree oil could help minimize dandruff and relieve the itchiness that often comes with it.
-It may also help treat seborrheic dermatitis.
+Other benefits of tea tree oil may include helping to treat seborrheic dermatitis.

 Tea tree oil isn’t your only option.
 Consider other dandruff treatments like shampoos with pyrithione zinc, ketoconazole, or selenium sulfide.

 If your dandruff hasn’t improved, reach out to a dermatologist or another healthcare provider.
-They can help you get to the bottom of what’s behind your scalp troubles and recommend the best treatment options to help.
+They can help you get to the bottom of what’s behind your scalp troubles and recommend the best treatment options to help optimize your skin and hair health.

 Got more questions about dandruff?
 Explore whether dandruff causes hair loss.